-The Nordic Beasts is a dance theater group that aims to produce, facilitate and support high quality Nordic dance theater.
-The company operates under the artistic direction of choreographer Noora Hannula (FI) and has currently five collaborative artist members: Ida Duelund (DK), Helena Wilhelmsson (SE), John P.G.
-Jonsson (IS/GE), Belinda Larsen (DK) and Loraine Dambermont (BE).
+The Nordic Beasts is a dance theatre company that aims to produce, facilitate and support high quality Nordic dance theatre.
+The company operates under the artistic direction of choreographer Noora Hannula (FI) and is produced by Ida Marie Fich (DK).

 A Nordic Beasts production can be characterized by an eye-catching visual style, physically merciless choreography and themes reflecting on the digital age, often served with a hint of absurdity.

 Since 2018 the Nordic Beasts collaborates with Character House (FI).
 A production company that makes high quality Nordic films, where the story and the artistic demands come first.
-Their focus is on good scripts and new ways to portray realism.
-In the Nordic Beasts productions Character House helps with scripting and gives feedback regarding the on stage story telling.
 Their Helsinki base is run by Krista Hannula (FI) and Mia Palmgren (FI/SE).

 Noora Hannula / FI 1988

 Is a Finnish choreographer and dancer who works in and around Denmark as the artistic director of The Nordic Beasts.
 She has choreographed her own work since 2011 and started her career by winning prizes for best choreography in 2012 with her solo work: White noise in Belgium and in 2013 with the duet Buy My City in Amsterdam.
 Nooras' piece Utmaningar (2015) got selected to the program of the International tanzmesse 2016, in Dusseldorf and in Autumn 2018 her latest piece titled Noora Hannula vs Soma the Augmented-Reality Girl - THE ULTIMATE BATTLE (2018) was presented at Ars Electronica, international science, arts and technology Festival, in Austria.
 In March 2019 Noora was mentioned by The Danish Arts Council as one of the three most interesting stage artists currently working in Denmark.